SharePoint/sp-dev-docs/docs/declarative-customization/view-formatting.md

 To open the view formatting pane, open the view dropdown and choose **Format current view**. <img src="../images/view-dropdown-menu.png" alt="View dropdown menu" width="260" height="310"/>

 >[!NOTE]
-> To enbale the 'Tile' layout, include `tileProps` property inside the JSON.
+> To enable the 'Tile' layout, include `tileProps` property inside the JSON.

 To format rows in 'List' or 'Compact List' layout, use the `rowFormatter` or `additionalRowClass` properties.
 To format entries in 'Tile' layout, use the `formatter` within `tileProps` property.